mickey4653/image-library-project/README.md

     npm start
     ```

-    This will start the http-server, and you can view your image gallery project by navigating to [http://localhost:8080](http://localhost:8080) in your web browser.
+    This will start the http-server, and you can view your image gallery project by navigating to [http://localhost:8080](http://localhost:8080) or http://127.0.0.1:8080 in your web browser.